 Beeswax is a natural wax produced by honeybees.
 The wax is formed by worker bees who discard in the hive.
 The worker bees use it to build hexagonal cells to store honey.
 Beeswax consists of fatty acid esters and long-chained alcohols.

 Applications of beeswax are cleaning agents, food flavoring, lubricants, and others.
 Burning beeswax produces negative ions which attracts pollutants.
-Pollutants such as moulds, odor, dust, bacteria, viruses, and other toxins aim to reduce the air quality.
+Pollutants such as moulds, odor, dust, bacteria, viruses, and other toxins aim to reduce air quality.
 Thus, beeswax actually succeeds in cleaning up the air and making it more habitable.
 This attribute can be beneficial to the beeswax market in producing more environmentally-beneficial products.
 This can garner interest from the European market for an investment.

 The beeswax market is poised for growth on account of demand for cosmetic products over the forecast period (2015-2022).
 Myriad uses of beeswax include polishing materials, assembly of sports equipment, and components of modeling waxes.
 This is estimated to influence market growth over the forecast period.
 Low cost of producing beeswax will encourage more investments in the industry.
 But the high cost of beeswax market price compared to synthetic waxes can hamper market growth in the long run.

 Cosmetics and pharmaceuticals are two major applications of the beeswax market.
 Cosmetics led the market on account of demand from blush, eye shadow, lip gloss, lip balm, and moisturizers.
 Pharmaceuticals were the second largest application.
 It was anticipated to be the fastest growing segment owing to coating properties of beeswax.
 Other applications are metal casting molding, modeling, candle manufacturing, wood & leather finishes, industrial lubricants, and waterproofed textiles.
-Demand from diverse applications is expected to result in increased market demand till 2022.
+Demand from diverse applications is expected to result in increased market demand until 2022.

 Other applications include soap, mustache cream, wax surfboards, furniture polish, and lubricated zippers.
 It can be used as a glazing agent when used in minimal quantity.
 It is used to prevent water loss and provide protection to fruits.
 Its application in skin care includes petroleum jelly, hand creams, lip balm, lip gloss, eye liner, mustache wax, and hair pomades.